Facial Injuries Solicitors — Scotland

 Facial Injuries & Scarring

-If your facial injuries and scars occurred as a result of other people’s negligence, you’re entitled to pursue face injury compensation by law.
+If your facial injuries and scars occurred as a result of other people’s negligence, you may be entitled to pursue facial injury compensation.

-- General damages reflect the injury’s intensity and how it affects the victim’s life.
+- General damages reflect the severity of the injury and how it affects the victim’s life.

-- Special damages include financial losses such as medical and legal costs, as well as loss of earnings.
+- Special damages include financial losses such as medical costs, legal costs and loss of earnings.

 Common Facial Injuries

-- Lacerations and cuts: These wounds can vary in severity and may lead to minor marks or severe facial scars, depending on the depth and location of the wound.
+- Lacerations and cuts: These wounds can vary in severity and may result in minor marks or severe facial scars, depending on the depth and location of the wound.

-- Fractured facial bones: Fractures to the cheekbone, jaw, nose or eye socket can cause significant pain and may require surgery, potentially resulting in permanent marks or facial disfigurement.
+- Broken bones: Fractures to the cheekbone, jaw, nose, facial bones or eye socket can cause significant pain and may require surgery, potentially resulting in permanent facial disfigurement.
+There are also Le Fort fractures, which affect the mid-face and are more complex, often needing reconstructive surgery.

-- Burns: Burn injuries to the face can cause intense physical pain and often lead to permanent facial marks.
-The subsequent facial scars may require multiple surgeries and ongoing treatment.
+- Severe facial scarring: Burn injuries to the face can cause intense physical pain and often lead to permanent facial marks.
+Treatment may involve multiple surgeries and ongoing treatment.

-- Dental injuries: Trauma to the mouth can result in broken or lost teeth, which may require dental work and lead to permanent scars or changes in facial appearance.
+- Dental injuries: Trauma to the mouth may require dental treatment to repair the damaged teeth, permanent scarring or lasting changes to facial appearance.

 - Disfigurement: In the most severe cases, facial wounds can cause permanent changes to a person’s appearance, such as alterations to facial features or loss of facial tissue.